patrickoser/social-app/README.md

     Login and signup
         Can be the same style as the comparable login and signup pages.
 Looked clean and can easily tweak the color and style as I want.

+        Make it possible for users to login/signup using their google account and maybe a couple others but at least google.

     Settings
         Doesn't have to be an extensive list, just a few features that make sense.
 Stuff like changing your display name.